-At their March 31 meeting, commissioners examined the proposal from Davidon Homes, which calls for the construction of 22 single family homes and the removal of 97 trees, 26 of them protected species.
+At their March 31 meeting, commissioners examined the proposal from Davidon Homes, which would call for the construction of 22 single family homes and the removal of 97 trees, 26 of them protected species.

 Commissioners were being asked to approve a negative declaration of environmental significance, as well as the preliminary and final development plans, a rezoning request and the tree removal request.

 Over the past five years, the plan has been before both the Planning Commission and the Town Council but issues raised by opponents caused the project to be sidelined while lawsuits were resolved and environmental studies done.

 At the Tuesday meeting, Davidon executive Jeff Thayer said the company had followed the town's general plan to the letter and the proposed project answers most if not all of the objections raised by neighbors of the parcel on Blemer Road and Matadera Way.

 Thayer pointed to the density allowed in the general plan compared with the density of the subdivision they are proposing.

 "Under this plan we would be allowed 45 units, but we are staying with 22," he said.

 During the public hearing, a number of people who've stood against the project since its inception were again there to make their voices heard.
 Resident Pat Isom called into question the ownership of the property.

 "In the compromise agreement, Lucille's (parcel owner Lucille Weber) portion of the property was not to be sold until she died.
 The Salvation Army sold the property in direct contravention of the judge.
 That puts a cloud on the property," she explained.